Skip to main content

 Prerequisites

-• Root API key — go to Settings → Token Management in the Root platform
+Get your API key from Settings → Token Management in the Root platform, then export it:

 Python - pip, uv, Poetry